What Nano Coatings Can and Can’t Do on PCB Assemblies

 This is why they are powerful as part of a system solution, especially in hybrid coating strategies.

-Nano coating can be used as a no-mask coating approach, particularly where connector geometry, complexity or production constraints make masking impractical.
+Process option: nano coating can be used as a no-mask coating approach where connector geometry, complexity or production constraints make masking impractical, but this should be selected based on acceptable risk rather than assumed protection.

 7) Where nano coatings should be treated carefully